On Bullshit: Lying and bullshit

 Frankfurt's book focuses heavily on defining and discussing the difference between lying and bullshit.
 The main difference between the two is intent and deception.
 Both people who are lying and people who are telling the truth are focused on the truth.
-The liar wants to steer people away from discovering the truth and the person telling the truth wants to present the truth.
-The bullshitter differs from both liars and people presenting the truth with their disregard of the truth.
-Frankfurt explains how bullshitters or people who are bullshitting are distinct as they are not focused on the truth.
-A person who communicates bullshit is not interested in whether what (s)he says is true or false, only in its suitability for his or her purpose.
-In his book, Frankfurt defines: shit, bull session and bull.
+The liar wants to steer people away from discovering the truth, and the person telling the truth wants to present the truth.
+Bullshitters differ from both liars and people presenting the truth with their disregard of the truth.
+Frankfurt explains how bullshitters or people who are bullshitting are distinct from liars, as they are not focused on the truth.
+Persons who communicate bullshit are not interested in whether what they say is true or false, only in its suitability for their purpose.
+In his book, Frankfurt defines "shit", "bull session" and "bull".
 This is done in a lexicographical manner which breaks down the word bullshit and examines each component.
-The components of the word bullshit highlights the corresponding terms that encompass the overall meaning of the word bullshit: useless, insignificance and nonsense.
+The components of the word bullshit highlights the corresponding terms that encompass the overall meaning of the word bullshit: useless, insignificant and nonsense.

-Next, Frankfurt focuses on the complete word, and its implications and acceptance.
+Next, Frankfurt focuses on the complete word and its implications and acceptance.
 He presents an example of advice provided to a child from his father which encourages choosing bullshit over lying when possible.
 Frankfurt gives two reasons for the different levels of consequences between bullshit and lying.
 First, the liar is viewed as being purposefully deceitful or harmful because of the accompanying intent behind the act.
 Second, the person who bullshits lacks the kind of intention characteristic of the liar.
 Producing bullshit requires no knowledge of the truth.
-The liar is intentionally avoiding the truth and the bullshitter may potentially be telling the truth or providing elements of the truth without the intention of doing so.
-Frankfurt believes bullshitters and the growing acceptance of bullshit is more harmful to society than liars and lying.
-This is because liars actively consider the truth when they conceal it whereas bullshitters completely disregard the truth.
+The liar is intentionally avoiding the truth, while the bullshitter may be telling the truth or providing elements of the truth without the specific intention to do so.
+Frankfurt believes that bullshitters and the growing acceptance of bullshit are more harmful to society than liars and lying.
+This is because liars actively consider the truth when they conceal it, whereas bullshitters completely disregard the truth.
 "Bullshit is a greater enemy of the truth than lies are."
-Frankfurt believes that while bullshit may be tolerated more, it is much more harmful.
+Frankfurt believes that, while bullshit may be tolerated more, it is much more harmful.